Unstructured-IO/unstructured/README.md

 make docker-start-bash
 ```

-Once in the running container, you can try things out directly in Python interpreter's interactive mode.
+Once in the running container, you can try things directly in Python interpreter's interactive mode.
 ```bash
 # this will drop you into a python console so you can run the below partition functions
 python3